xorxornop/ObscurCore/README.md

     using (var output = new MemoryStream()) {
     	var package = new Package(key);
     	package.AddFile(filePath);
-    	package.Write(ms);
+    	package.Write(output);
     }

 The above...
+*	Creates the symmetric-encryption package using XSalsa20 encryption, BLAKE2B256 key confirmation, BLAKE2B256 authentication, and key derivation with scrypt for the manifest
-*	Creates the package with frameshifting payload layout (default) and a SOSEMANUK-based CSPRNG
+* 	The package is set up with fabric payload layout (default) and a Salsa20-based CSPRNG
 *	Sets up key confirmation for the manifest with BLAKE2B-256 (default)
-*	Adds a file to a package with AES-256/CTR encryption (random key, default) and Poly1305-AES EtM authentication (random key and nonce, default)
+*	Adds a file to a package with HC-128 encryption (random key & IV, default) and Poly1305-AES EtM authentication (random key and nonce, default).
+Key confirmation and derivation is not used due to the keys being random and stored in the manifest
 *	Derives a package/manifest key (from the supplied one) with scrypt KDF
 *	Writes it out to the output stream

-Pretty easy huh?

 All schemes offer key confirmation capability with a choice of algorithms (e.g. MAC, KDF, etc.)

 If a package is recieived from a sender for which you hold multiple keys on file for (whatever kind they may be), all them will be verified with the key confirmation data (if present, which it is by default - generated automatically) to determine the correct one to proceed with.

 Packages include the capability to communicate new keys (of any kind), or request invalidation of keys for subsequent communications.
 For example, you could send a symmetric key for manifests, so as to reduce overhead incurred by public key schemes.

-More to come... it is designed to be a highly comprehensive system.

 Functionality exposed through streams